magomimmo/modern-cljs/doc/tutorial-09.md

 ```

 Even if what we did is seems to be all we had to do on the server
-side, there is a subtle issue we could run up against to during
+side, there is a subtle issue we could run up against during
 development as reported into the
 [`ring` readme](https://github.com/ring-clojure/ring#upgrade-notice):